phelstab/blocksec/_sources/book/0_2_concepts.md

   * if the hash value is correct, the block is added to the blockchain

 ## Proof of Work (PoW) II
-* in decentralized network multiple blocks might be generated simultaneously -> blockchain branches
+* in decentralized network, multiple blocks might be generated simultaneously -> blockchain branches
 * longest chain rule: the chain with the most accumulated proof of work is considered the correct one
 * PoW is energy-intensive and slow -> scalability issues
 * PoW (or mining) is used in Bitcoin, Ethereum (until 2022), and other cryptocurrencies